 As specified by the Code of Federal Regulations (40 CFR 93.109[c], as amended by 62 FR 43807, Aug.
-15, 1997) all ozone nonattainment areas designated moderate and above must pass a MVEB test if an approved SIP budget exists.
-At the time of this conformity determination, the HGB region has been re-classified as "serious" for the 2008 8-hr ozone standard, with an attainment year of 2020.
-However, the associated SIP revision to address the RFP requirements for the HGB serious ozone nonattainment area for the 2008 8-hr ozone standard has not yet been approved by EPA, but it is in the process of being approved.
-Due to the potential for these 2020 MVEBs being found adequate and approved during the timeframe of this conformity determination, H-GAC has decided to also use these budgets for the conformity test.
+18, 1997) all ozone nonattainment areas designated moderate and above must pass a MVEB test if an approved SIP budget exists.
+At the time of this conformity determination, the HGB region is classified as "serious" for the 2008 8-hr ozone standard, with an attainment year of 2020.
+The RFP SIP budget for the serious classification was found adequate and effective by the EPA on May 10 and June 9, 2021, respectively.